TWUOnline/multi-access/pages/02.design/06.units/default.md

 -   Create…

-!!!
-Use the Learning Outcomes from the beginning of the unit as a checklist of understanding before students move to the next unit.
+!!! ***Design Note:*** Use the Learning Outcomes from the beginning of the unit as a checklist of understanding before students move to the next unit.

 [/ui-accordion-item]